AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 	log.Println(a) // map[1:42]
 ```

 As you guessed, maps are reference types in much the same ways as channels.
-Just about all Gophers encounter this at some point.
+Just about all Gophers encounter problems due to this at some point.

 ## Pointers